 The Customer Risk Rating ('CRR') 10-grade scale above summarises a more granular underlying 23-grade scale of obligor probability of default ('PD').
-The 23-grade scale was introduced in September 2010 following the harmonisation of PDs for three asset classes (banks, sovereigns and corporates) into one scale which required an additional PD band.
 All distinct group customers use the 10 or 23-grade scale, depending on the degree of sophistication of the Basel II approach adopted for the exposure.